grace073/FullStack-SMS-Spam-Classifier/README.md

 - Machine Learning: scikit-learn, NLTK

 ## Frontend
 The frontend of the application is built with HTML, CSS, and JavaScript.
 It provides a user-friendly interface where users can input their SMS messages and receive immediate classification results.
 The design is responsive and intuitive, making it easy for users to interact with the application.
-The frontend communicates with the backend Flask server through HTTP requests, providing a seamless user experience.
+The frontend communicates with the backend Flask server through **HTTP requests**, providing a seamless user experience.

 ## Dataset
 The machine learning model is trained on a dataset of SMS messages.
 You can download the dataset from [here](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset/download?datasetVersionNumber=1).